abubakar-shaikh-dev/nextjs-authentication/README.md

 ## Demo

-Check out the live demo of the project: [Next.js Authentication Demo](https://nextjs-authentication-demo.vercel.app/)
+Explore the live demo of the project: [Next.js Authentication Demo](https://nextjs-authentication-demo.vercel.app/)

 ## Contact

-For any questions or issues, feel free to reach out to us at shaikhabubakar2380@gmail.com.
-I would love to hear from you!
+For inquiries or issues, feel free to contact us at shaikhabubakar2380@gmail.com.
+We'd love to hear from you!